OpenEvalProject/evals/manuscripts/elife-55650/v2/manuscript.md

 For interacting species, increasing the strength of the interactions makes the color of the noise darker in the high mean abundance range (Figure 2D; Figure 2E).
 Importantly, for interacting species with a lognormal rank abundance, the correlation between the noise color and mean abundance is preserved (Figure 2E).
 The data can be fit to obtain a bijective function between the product of the mean abundance and the self-interaction, and the noise color.
 Assuming this model is correct, we can obtain an estimate for the self-interaction coefficients given the mean abundance and noise color by fixing the sampling rate and the interaction strength.
 The uncertainty on the estimates is larger where the fitted curve is more flat (slopes of the power spectral density around −1.7 and 0), but many experimental values of the stool microbiome data lie in the pink region where the self-interaction can be estimated for this model.

-## The implementation of the noise determines the correlation between the mean absolute increment ⟨∣x⁢(t+δ⁢t)-x⁢(t)∣⟩ and the mean abundance ⟨x⁢(t)⟩
+#### The implementation of the noise determines the correlation between the mean absolute increment ⟨∣x⁢(t+δ⁢t)-x⁢(t)∣⟩ and the mean abundance ⟨x⁢(t)⟩

 Next, we study the differences between abundances at successive time points (see Figure 1D).
 From the results of the noise color, we can estimate the self-interaction for the dynamics of the experimental data.
 We use the rank abundance and the self-interaction inferred from noise color of the microbiome data of the human stool to perform simulations and calculate the characteristics of the distribution of differences between abundances at successive time points.
 We here assume that there are no interactions.
 More results for dynamics with interactions are in Supplementary file 1: Supporting results.
-We first study the correlation between the mean absolute difference between abundances at successive time points ⟨∣x⁢(t+δ⁢t)-x⁢(t)∣⟩ and the mean abundance ⟨x⁢(t)⟩.
-For linear multiplicative noise, the slope of the curve of the logarithm of the mean absolute difference between abundances at successive time points log10⁡(⟨∣x⁢(t+δ⁢t)-x⁢(t)∣⟩) as a function of the logarithm of the mean abundance log10⁡(⟨x⁢(t)⟩) is one.
+We first study the correlation between the mean absolute difference between abundances at successive time points $⟨∣x⁢(t+\delta⁢t)-x⁢(t)∣⟩$ and the mean abundance $⟨x⁢(t)⟩$.
+For linear multiplicative noise, the slope of the curve of the logarithm of the mean absolute difference between abundances at successive time points $log_{10}⁡(⟨∣x⁢(t+\delta⁢t)-x⁢(t)∣⟩)$ as a function of the logarithm of the mean abundance $log_{10}⁡(⟨x⁢(t)⟩)$ is one.
 For multiplicative noise that scales with the square root of the abundance, the slope is around 0.66 and for additive noise, the slope is zero.
 By combining both linear noise and noise that scales with the square root of the abundance, slopes with values between 0.6 and 1 can be obtained (Figure 3A).
 The slopes of experimental data range between 0.84 and 0.99, we therefore conclude that linear noise is a relatively good approximation to perform stochastic modeling of microbial communities.

 ![Figure 3.](https://cdn.elifesciences.org/articles/55650/elife-55650-fig3-v2.jpg)

 **Figure 3.:** (A) Correlation between the mean absolute differences between abundances at successive time points and the mean abundance for different strengths of the linear noise (σlin) and multiplicative noise that scales with the square root of the abundances (σsqrt).
 More specifically, the parameter represents the slope of the logarithm of the mean absolute difference between abundances at successive time points as a function of the logarithm of the mean abundance.
 Examples of such slopes are given by Figure 1D.
 Here, the slope ranges from 0.66 for noise that scales with the square root to one for linear noise.
 (B) The width of the distribution of the ratios of abundances at successive time points increases for increasing strength of the noise.
 For sufficiently strong noise the distribution is well fitted by a lognormal function (high p-values for the Kolmogorov-Smirnov test).

-## The strength of the noise determines the width of the distribution of ratios x⁢(t+δ⁢t)/x⁢(t)
+#### The strength of the noise determines the width of the distribution of ratios x⁢(t+δ⁢t)/x⁢(t)

 Next, we examine the distribution of the ratios of abundances at successive time points (see Box 1E).
 As expected, for significant noise, this distribution can be approximated by a lognormal curve and the width of the distribution becomes larger for increasing noise strength (Figure 3B).
 In order to have widths that are of the same order of magnitude as the ones of the experimental data, the noise must be sufficiently strong.
 Another way of increasing the width is through interactions, this effect is only moderate.
 These results are presented in Supplementary file 1: Supporting results.

-## Stochastic logistic models capture the properties of experimental time series
+#### Stochastic logistic models capture the properties of experimental time series

 By using all previous results and imposing the steady-state of experimental data, we find that it is possible to generate time series with identical characteristics to the ones seen in the experimental time series (Figure 4).
 Furthermore, these time series can be generated without introducing any interaction between the different species, but their neutrality measures can still be in the niche regime (Figure 4F).
 Out of 100 simulations, 62 had a p-value smaller than 0.05 for the neutral covariance test which means they are in the niche regime.
-The colors of the noise fix the self-interaction values (Figure 4C), next the rank abundance distribution is imposed by calculating the growth vector g^ (Figure 4B).
+The colors of the noise fix the self-interaction values (Figure 4C), next the rank abundance distribution is imposed by calculating the growth vector $g^$ (Figure 4B).
 The slope of the curve of the mean absolute difference between abundances at successive time points as a function of the mean abundance is one by using linear multiplicative noise (Figure 4D) and the width of the fluctuations is tuned by choosing a large noise size σ (Figure 4E).
 In most experimental time series, only the fractional abundances of species can be measured per time point and not the absolute ones.
 Because the total abundance of all species remains nearly constant in time series generated by a stochastic logistic equation, our results still hold for time series with fractional abundances (see Supporting results).
 Similar results can be obtained for models with interactions (see Supporting results), but we want to stress that interactions are not needed to reproduce the properties of experimental time series.

 ![Figure 4.](https://cdn.elifesciences.org/articles/55650/elife-55650-fig4-v2.jpg)